OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 # Elements and Relationships

 The illustration below presents a functional view on Linux' architecture.
-According to the ISO/IEEE description, this would be a classic software architecture, focusing on the fundamental elements and their relationships.
+According to the [ISO/IEEE definition][iee arch], this would be a classic software architecture, focusing on the fundamental elements and their relationships.

 <img src="assets/graphics/LinuxArchitecture.svg" class="svgImg">

-All in all, in this representation Linux hardly differs from that of a generic operating system.
+All in all, in this representation Linux' functionality hardly differs from that of a generic operating system.
 Perhaps this is intuitive as operating system is a generic term and a the essence of an architecture is that it is something which, despite its genericity, can be recognised from its form.